yohannrub/jquery.timed-slideshow/README.md

 **Note:**

-* Always define a CSS width for slide list-items
+* For slide list-items containing images, you must either explicitly define CSS width and height of slide list-items or preload images before slideshow initialization
-* Either define a CSS height for slide list-items *containing images*, or preload images before slideshow initialization
+* For slide list-items containing text, you must explicitly define CSS width of slide list-items

 The current active slide and pagination item elements can be styled using the 'active' CSS class.